Cloud7Ez/My_Projects/Financial Modeling In Excel/README.md

 ![1](https://github.com/user-attachments/assets/7176979f-50e8-4113-8d74-ee535f962847)|![2](https://github.com/user-attachments/assets/50708730-0395-4d59-a919-a4fc9ed17b2c)

 ### Step 3
 Financial models are commonly used to assess an investment over time, incorporating assumptions to estimate future revenue and expenses.
 Growth rates help project these figures into the future.
-To calculate the future value with a growth rate, use the formula:Future Value=Previous Value*(1+Rate).
+To calculate the future value with a growth rate, I used the formula:Future Value=Previous Value*(1+Rate).

 ------------------------------------------------------